howtographql/howtographql/content/backend/typescript-apollo/2-a-simple-query.md

 </Instruction>

 `objectType` is used to create a new `type` in your GraphQL schema.
-Let's dig into the syntax
+Let's dig into the syntax:

-1. The `name` option defines the name of the Type.
+1. The `name` option defines the name of the type
-2. Inside the `definition`, you can add different fields that get added to the type.
+2. Inside the `definition`, you can add different fields that get added to the type
 3. This adds a field named `id` of type `Int`
 4. This adds a field named `description` of type `String`
 5. This adds a field named `url` of type `String`